-MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2020 and 2019 (in thousands of dollars, except as otherwise noted)
+MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2021 and 2020 (in thousands of dollars, except as otherwise noted)

-12. Postemployment Benefits (Continued)
+12. Postemployment Benefits (continued)

-The discount rate used to calculate the total OPEB liability as of March 31, 2020 was 2.56%.
 The discount rate is a single rate of return, when applied to all projected benefit payments equal to the sum of: (1) The actuarial present value of benefit payments projected to be made in future periods where the plan assets are projected to be sufficient to meet benefit payments, calculated using the Long-Term Expected Rate of Return and the actuarial present value of projected benefit payments not included in (1), calculated using the Municipal Bond Rate.
 The Municipal Bond Rate is a yield or index rate for 20-year, tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.